Skip links

 October 13, 2021

-William Shatner (Captain Kirk in Star Trek), 90 years old, is launched into space as an astro-tourist, together with the vice president of Blue Origin for flight operations, Audrey Powers and the entrepreneurs Chris Boshuizen and Glen de Vries.
-The New Shpeard capsule of Jeff
+William Shatner (Captain Kirk in Star Trek), 90, is launched into space as an astrotourist, along with Blue Origin’s vice president of flight operations, Audrey Powers, and entrepreneurs Chris Boshuizen and Glen de Vries.
+Jeff Bezos’s Blue Origin New Shield capsule describes a short parabola,

 September 15, 2021